 The cost of the child care provided

-Emergency assistance programs provide eligible families experiencing a financial crisis with assistance in paying utilities, rent/mortgage, obtaining transportation to medical appointments, and providing food vouchers. must meet program specific eligibility requirements to qualify and it is the intent of these programs to help these programs to assist those with the most serious needs.
-Typical clients may have received an eviction notice or a utility cut-off notice, in need of life-saving medication, or may be in need due to a chronic illness or substance abuse problem.
+Emergency assistance programs provide eligible families that are experiencing a financial crisis with assistance in paying utilities, rent/mortgage, and providing food resources among other things.
+Families must meet program specific eligibility requirements to qualify.
+In some situations, families that would need emergency assistance may have received an eviction notice or a utility cut-off notice, are in need of life-saving medication, or may be in need due to a chronic illness or substance abuse problem.

 Non Emergency Medicaid Transportation